dvsouto/social-network-app/README.md

 ### Social Network App
-Social Network App - React Native
+This app was made to learn and test the GraphQL API.

 ----

-This app was made to learn and test the GraphQL API.
+Powerer By:
+- React Native (SDK 35)
+- Expo (SDK 35)
+- GraphQL v14.6
+- Redux v4.0.4